drougeau/AzFunctionPaymentProcessing/README.md

   - <KEYVAULT_SECRETNAME>
   - <KEYVAULT_SECRETVERSION>
 - Build the project
-- [Optional] You can run the project locally prior to Publish to azure (Without KeyVault)
+- [Optional] You can run the project locally prior to Publish to Azure (Without KeyVault)
 - Publish to Azure Function
 - Apply Azure Key Vault Permissions for the Azure Function to be able to read the Secret